The definability of $\mathbb{E}$ in self-iterable mice: Definability of

 Given a mouse $M$ and $x\in M$, we can ask whether $\es^M$ is definable over $\univ{M}$ from $x$.
 If so,\footnote{One might want to assume that $\univ{M}\sats\ZFC$, in order to know that $\HOD_x$ is defined as usual.}

+Steel showed that for $n\leq\om$, $K^{M_n}=M_n$, so $\es^{M_n}$ is $\lpole M_n\rpole$-definable (from $x=\emptyset$, i.e.~without parameters); see \cite{cmpw} for $n<\om$.
+In this context, $K$ is fully iterable ``in intervals between Woodin cardinals''.
+As we show in \ref{prop:it_error}, this degree of self-iterability fails for mice with a measurable limit of Woodins.
+The author does not know if one can prove a generalization of Steel's result at this level.

-Steel showed that for $n\leq\om$, $M_n$ satisfies a variant of ``$L[\es]=K$ (including $\es=\es^K$)'', so $\es^{M_n}$ is $\lpole M_n\rpole$-definable (from $x=\emptyset$).
-(See \cite{cmpw} for $n<\om$.)
-We next prove, in \ref{thm:es_def}, that $\es^M$ is $\lpole M\rpole$-definable for various mice $M$, including a new proof for $M_n$.
-We will need to assume that $M$ is sufficiently self-iterable and models the power set axiom ($\PS$).
-We then prove in \ref{thm:tamesi} that $M_{\nt}|\delta$ is sufficiently self-iterable, where $M_{\nt}$ is the least non-tame mouse and $\delta$ is the largest Woodin of $M_{\nt}$.
-Because of the dependence on self-iterability, this approach to proving ``$V=\HOD$'' (in a mouse) is essentially limited to tame mice (cf. \ref{prop:nontame}).
+We next prove, in \ref{thm:es_def} and \ref{thm:es_def_2}, that $\es^M$ is nonetheless $\lpole M\rpole$-definable for various mice $M$ with measurable limits of Woodins, and also give a new proof for $M_n$.\footnote{Of course, the fact that $K^{M_n}=M_n$ gives more information than just the fact that $\es^{M_n}$ is definable over $\univ{M_n}$; and significantly, the ``$K$'' in Steel's result has a corresponding generic absoluteness which does not seem to be present in our results here.} Both theorems require a certain degree of self-iterability; \ref{thm:es_def_2} requires less, but requires also that the internal strategy agrees with a fuller external strategy for the mouse.
+We then prove in \ref{thm:tamesi} that \ref{thm:es_def_2} applies in particular to $M_{\nt}|\delta$, where $M_{\nt}$ is the least non-tame mouse (see \ref{dfn:tame}) and $\delta$ is its largest (Woodin) cardinal.
+This approach to proving ``$V=\HOD$'' (in a mouse) is essentially limited to tame mice (cf. \ref{prop:nontame}), as the degree of self-iterability required typically fails beyond there.

 We remark that, using a quite different approach, Woodin has proved the following weaker version of \ref{thm:es_def}.
 Let $M$ be a tame mouse satisfying $\PS$, and having no Woodin cardinals.
 Suppose $M\sats$``Every proper segment of me is fully iterable''.
 Then $\univ{M}\sats$``$V=\HOD$''.
-However, Woodin's proof does not show that $\es^M$ is definable over $\univ{M}$.
+However, Woodin's proof does not seem to show that $\es^M$ is definable over $\univ{M}$.
 Also, Nam Trang and Martin Zeman have recently found a proof of self-iterability sufficient to apply \ref{thm:es_def}, very different from what we do here, and which works in a different context.